Work Term Sequencing

 On this page:

-Your work term sequence is your plan of action for your time as a co-op student.
-It is essentially a map of when your two or three work terms and academic requirements will be completed.
+Your co-op degree requires completion of 11 terms – 2 or 3 work term semesters and 8 study/academic semesters.
+Your work term sequence is essentially a map of when your two or three work terms and your 8 academic terms requirements will be completed.

 Sequences assume you are: